dougtoppin/docker-infinispan-example/README.md

     docker images

 Now start it up and expose the ports that we need.
 We will be running it as a daemon (meaning in the background).
 Replace the image id at the end with your newly build id.

     docker run -d -it -p 8080:8080 -p 11222:11222 a7142852a547

-Now get the container id

-    docker ps
+Or just run the already built image in Dockerhub

+    docker run -d -it -p 8080:8080 -p 11222:11222 dougtoppin/docker-infinispan-example

 ####Going in to the container

 Go in the container and look around using the following command if you want to.
 The `standalone.xml` that was modified to remove authentication can be found at `/opt/jboss/infinispan-server/standalone/configuration/standalone.xml`.
+Note that `$(docker ps -lq)` will return the container id of the most recently run container.

-    docker exec -i -t b8c20c0bafe9 /bin/bash
+    docker exec -i -t $(docker ps -lq) /bin/bash

 ####Testing
 Once your container is running you can use the ReST interface to access the Infinispan server.
+This can be done using either a tool such as `Postman` or `curl`

 #####Postman